University of Georgia School of Law

 Melissa J. "MJ" Durkee currently serves as the University of Georgia School of Law's associate dean for international programs and director of the Dean Rusk International Law Center, which serves as the law school's international law and policy nucleus for education, scholarship and other collaborations.
-She also holds the Allen Post Professorship in 2020.
+She also holds the Allen Post Professorship.
 Her expertise and teaching straddles international and business law, and she teaches in the areas of corporate law, international business law and international environmental law.
 She also holds a courtesy appointment in UGA's Terry College of Business.

 Durkee's research focuses on global governance, lobbying, international organizations, public-private interactions that affect the content and success of international legal norms, and theories of lawmaking and compliance.
 Her work addresses a diverse set of substantive areas including environmental law and climate change, outer space law, private law and economic law.
 Durkee's scholarship has been published in prestigious journals such as the Yale Law Journal, the Stanford Law Review, the UCLA Law Review, the Washington University Law Review and the Virginia Law Review.

 She is on the Board of Editors of the American Journal of International Law and serves as supervising editor of AJIL Unbound.
 She is a member of the American Society of International Law’s Executive Council and currently serves as vice chair of the society’s International Legal Theory Interest Group.
 She has held a number of other leadership positions in the American Society of International Law and has given invited lectures and spoken to academic and professional audiences throughout the United States and internationally.